Table of Contents

 Compatibility Testing

 Compatibility testing ensures that a web application functions correctly across multiple web browsers and operating systems, regardless of the device or platform used to access it.
 It includes functional, visual, and performance compatibility.
-Compatibility testing helps developers identify issues with cross-browser compatibility, hardware compatibility, and other factors that may affect user experience.
+Compatibility testing helps developers identify issues related to cross-browser and hardware compatibility, as well as other factors that may affect the user experience.

 UI Testing

-UI testing determines whether the user interface of a web application functions correctly and is visually appealing to users.
-It ensures that elements such as web pages, forms, buttons, and other visual components are displayed properly and work as intended.
+UI testing determines whether a web application’s user interface functions correctly and is visually appealing to users.
+It ensures that elements such as web pages, forms, buttons, and other visual components are displayed properly and function as intended.

-UI testing involves thoroughly checking the design and layout of the user interface, its responsiveness, and its compatibility across different devices and screen sizes.
-Through UI testing, developers and testers can identify issues such as poor layout, incorrect error messages, or typos that may affect the user experience.
+UI testing involves thoroughly evaluating the user interface’s design and layout, responsiveness, and compatibility across different devices and screen sizes.
+Through UI testing, developers and testers can identify issues such as poor layout, incorrect error messages, or typos that affect the user experience.

 Performance Testing

-Performance testing assesses a web application’s speed, stability, and scalability under different user loads and network conditions.
-This testing identifies and eliminates bottlenecks, ensuring the application can support many users while maintaining stability and response time.
-Performance testing confirms that the application meets its requirements and provides a consistent user experience.
+Performance testing evaluates a web application’s speed, stability, and scalability under various user loads and network conditions.
+This testing identifies and removes bottlenecks, ensuring the application can support many users while maintaining stability and response time.
+Performance testing verifies that the application meets its requirements and delivers a consistent user experience.

 Security Testing